 Pretty, is it not?
-This is Hercaloo's pruning job on my centerpiece.
+This is Hercule's pruning job on my centerpiece.
 Ah, well.
-It kept her occupied long enough for me to write this review.
+It kept him occupied long enough for me to write this review.

 I am listening to The Introduction and Moonlight Music from Richard Strauss' Opera Capriccio.